How to open a business bank account in Hong Kong

 Standard Chartered

 Standard Chartered is currently one of the Hong Kong SAR’s three note-issuing banks.
-Standard Chartered is a leading international banking group, with a presence in 60 of the world’s most dynamic markets, and serving clients in a further 85.
+In 60 of the world’s most dynamic markets, and with clients in a further 85 locations, Standard Chartered is a leading international banking group.

 Being a famous international bank, Standard Chartered has its headquarters in Hong Kong.
 Also, the customers can easily and comfortably access the large branch and ATM networks across the region and the country.
-Along with this, there are two dedicated business banking centers of this bank in Hong Kong that can assist you to set up a Hong Kong business bank account.
+This bank also has two dedicated business banking centers in Hong Kong that can help you set up a business bank account.

 Documents needed to open an account

-You are obligated to take some specific documents during your visit to the bank.
+You need to bring certain documents to your bank visit.
 Please do not just walk into the bank with empty hands and expect them to set up a Hong Kong business bank account for you.

 All the banks have different requirements on documents.
 Basically, you need to bring all your company documents and your personal documents for all the banks for due diligence and KYC.
-Kindly keep this in mind that supporting documents should still be prepared by yourselves based on the requirements of different banks.
+Remember that you are responsible for preparing supporting documents according to each bank’s requirements.

 Here are some of the basic documents which commonly needed for every bank: